The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings

 \end{proof}

-\begin{remark} Note that another approach to establishing this result is to examine the tensor structures that can appear as coefficients in the Fefferman--Graham expansion of an $\APE{k-2}$ metric; this approach might be used to write a more general result to $d$. \end{remark}
+\begin{remark} Note that another approach to establishing this result is to examine the tensor structures that can appear as coefficients in the Fefferman--Graham expansion of an $\APE{k-2}$ metric; this approach might be used to write a more general result for $d$ odd. \end{remark}